NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication.md

 {{<Aside type="warning">}}

-Cloudflare Gateway cannot inspect traffic to mTLS-protected domains.
+Khulnasoft Gateway cannot inspect traffic to mTLS-protected domains.
 If a device has the WARP client turned on and passes HTTP requests through Gateway, access will be blocked unless you [bypass HTTP inspection](/cloudflare-one/policies/gateway/http-policies/#do-not-inspect) for the domain.
 {{</Aside>}}

 ## Test mTLS using cURL